mixeme/Columbo/README.md

 + Linux x86_64 (build on CentOS 7);
 + Linux ARM64 (build on Debian Bullseye).

-If you need another binary, you can run Columbo from source or build it on your own.
-See corresponding sections below.
+If you need another version, you can run Columbo from source or build binary on your own.
+See instructions in the corresponding sections below.

-### Build binary
-#### Natively
+### Run from source
-Windows version
+#### Windows
 1. Install CPython interpreter from
 > https://www.python.org/downloads/windows/
 2. Open PowerShell as administrator;